 For routine care, students should contact the Simmons University Health Center, located on the residence campus.
 The Health Center is open Monday through Friday during business hours.
-In the event that medical assistance of a non-emergency nature is needed after normal business hours, a medical professional from the Health Center can be reached 24 hours a day, seven days a week throughout the year by the Office of Residence Life or Police and Public Safety.
+In the event that medical assistance of a non-emergency nature is needed after normal business hours, a medical professional from the Health Center can be reached from 5:00 p.m. to 8:00 p.m., Monday to Friday throughout the year by the Office of Residence Life or Police and Public Safety.